An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 When you first open SceneSetter you'll see the Project Manager — a home screen where all your stories live.
 Each project is a completely separate storyboard with its own library, scenes, and sections.

 Click + New Project to create a new, empty storyboard.
-You'll be prompted to give it a name straight away.
+You'll be prompted to give it a name right away.
 Your new project opens immediately and you can start building.

 Each project card shows its name, scene count, and when it was last modified.
 Use the action buttons on the card to Open, Rename, or Duplicate any project.
 Double-clicking a card also opens it.